Tantalum73/Go-APNS/README.md

 - `Category(string)`
 - `ContentAvailable()` _sets ContentAvailable to 1 and the priority to low, according to Apples documentation_
 - `ContentUnvailable()` _lets you reset the ContentAvailable flags you may have set earlier by accident_
+- 'MutableContent()' _a flag that specifies if the app is allowed to mutate the notification before it gets presented (new in iOS 10)_

 **This method will change the Header**